List of Regular Show characters: Margaret

 As of "Sad Sax", Mordecai and Margaret are still just friends, and Mordecai makes it up to CJ by telling her the truth.

 In "1000th Chopper Flight Party", Mordecai is still awkward with her presence and afraid to screw up, even to the point of letting Rigby constantly mess up the Party as a diversion just to keep her away from him.
 When he finally is declared as the lucky guest to ride Chopper 6 for its 1000th flight, he finds it hard to say no and joins.
 Margaret tries to talk to him, but Mordecai awkwardly resists until she scolds him for his attitude in desire for their friendship.
 Mordecai then lifts the tension with a joke and they finally start to have a fun chat.
 This however angers CJ, who misinterprets it as them rekindling their love, and she causes havoc with her storm cloud ability.
-Mordecai tries to save Margaret, but she calms CJ when she reveals that she is in a relationship with news anchor, Del Hanlon, which stuns Mordecai and surprises her parents.
+Mordecai tries to save Margaret, but comes short and while dangling from the helicopter, she calms CJ when she reveals that she is in a relationship with news anchor, Del Hanlon, which stuns Mordecai and surprises her parents.

 In "Not Great Double Date", Mordecai seemed upset that Margaret had a boyfriend, but still said that she seemed happy with Del and that he liked him.
-When she confessed that Del was not her boyfriend and that she was tired of feeling like a tourist around her friends because of the tension with CJ, he felt sad about it and was pretty interested to know that she still had feelings for him.
+When she confessed that Del was not her boyfriend and that she was tired of feeling like a tourist around her friends because of the tension with CJ, he felt sad about her feeling this way about herself and was pretty interested to know that she still had feelings for him when she was asked by CJ.